 Sheep, cattle and goats sometimes carry C. burnetii.
 It may rarely be carried by cats, dogs, rabbits, birds, rodents and ticks.
 The organism can survive for long periods in the environment (e.g., in dust, wool, straw, fertilizer, etc.).

-For more information Q Fever
+For more information visit the VDH Q Fever fact sheet.

 Rat-bite fever (RBF) is bacterial disease caused by Actinobacillus muris and Spririllum minus.
 In the United States, rat-bite fever is primarily due to infection with A. muris.
 Rats are the main reservoir of these organisms.
 People exposed to infectious rat secretions may become ill.
 Direct contact with a rat is not necessary.
 RBF is rare in the United States, however, since it is not a notifiable disease, exact numbers of cases are not known.

-For more information Rat-bite Fever
+For more information visit the VDH Rat-bite Fever fact sheet.

 Ringworm is a contagious fungus infection that can affect the scalp, the body (particularly the groin), the feet, and the nails.
 Despite its name, it has nothing to do with worms.
 The name comes from the characteristic red ring that can appear on an infected person's skin.
 Ringworm is also called “dermatophytosis” and “tinea”.
 Ringworm is a common skin disorder, especially among children, but it may affect people of all ages, as well as animals.
 Anyone who is exposed to an infected person, animal, or spores within the environment is at risk of becoming infected.